HolosDev/CEREScript-Core01/Documents/Tricky_Variables.md

 ## Summary

-Use `VIN` for indicating Tricky Variables to isolate an interpreter structure from CEREScript-Core.
+Use `VIN` for indicating Tricky Variables to isolate an interpreter structure from CEREScript series.